Beeswax Candle Molds {Buyer’s Guide}

 Some soap or candy molds might be suitable-but ensure that the mold can stand up to the heat of melted wax.
 Beeswax melts at about 147°F- don’t melt your mold!

-Popular Hard Plastic Molds for Beeswax
+Hard Plastic Molds

-Silicone Molds for Candles
+Silicone Molds for Beeswax

 Now we come to the latest, and my favorite, silicone (or Flex) molds for beeswax candles.
 These flexible “rubber-like” molds come in every imaginable style.

-They are more expensive that some of the other candle molds.
+They are more expensive than some of the other candle molds.
 However, they make up for the cost by their ease of use.
 I still use a mold release spray with them but you may not need to.

 Silicone molds last for hundreds of candle pours, even more if you are gentle with them.
-Using this type of mold is the easiest way to ensure success.
+The use of a silicone mold is especially helpful if you want to create candles with a lot of detail.

 The soft texture of the mold material makes it much easier to remove an ornate candle.
 Many times it is not necessary to use mold release spray – though it does help.